One Piece: Stampede: Music and soundtrack

 The film score is composed by Kohei Tanaka.
-The original soundtrack, containing more than 40 tracks, was released on October 30, 2019 by Avex Trax.
+The original soundtrack, containing more than 40 tracks, was released on October 30, 2019, by Avex Trax.
 On June 14, 2019, it was announced that WANIMA would perform the film's theme song "GONG", which was released on July 17, 2019.

 Marketing

-As a promotion, it was announced that the first 3 million moviegoers will receive the One Piece Comic -Kan-Banpaku manga.
+As a promotion, it was announced that the first 3 million moviegoers would receive the One Piece Comic -Kan-Banpaku manga.
 A two part prequel story aired as episodes 895 and 896 of the anime series in the two weeks leading up to the film's release.
 Collaborated with Uniqlo to release T-shirts based on films's designs.
 On August 3, 2019, Puma announced collaboration with One Piece, released shoes based on One Piece: Stampede on same day of the film release.

-On August 26, 2019, it was announced that from August 30, 2019, five hundred thousand moviegoers will receive an exclusive DVD with voice acting bloopers from the movie and behind the Scenes.
+On August 26, 2019, it was announced that from August 30, 2019, five hundred thousand moviegoers would receive an exclusive DVD with voice acting bloopers from the movie and behind the Scenes.

 The merchandise sales of the film have earned ¥5.5 billion in Japan.

 Release

-The film was released in Japan on August 9, 2019 by its distributor Toei Company, on 429 screens in 352 theatres across the country.
+The film was released in Japan on August 9, 2019, by its distributor Toei Company, on 429 screens in 352 theatres across the country.

 In Asia, the film was released in Taiwan on August 21, 2019, and Neofilms released the film in Hong Kong on August 22, 2019.
 ODEX acquired the license to screen the film in Southeast Asia that is Singapore, Malaysia, Brunei, Indonesia and Philippines.
 It released the film in Singapore on September 5, 2019.
 Dream Express and Five Stars Agency had special previews of the film in select theaters in Thailand during September 2 to 8, 2019 and JAM released the film in Thailand nationwide on September 19, 2019.
 With ODEX, CBI Pictures released the film in Indonesia on September 18, 2019, GSC Movies released the film in Malaysia on September 19, 2019, The Mall Cineplex released the film in Brunei on September 19, 2019, SM Cinema released the film in Philippines on September 20, 2019.
 The film released in China on October 18, 2019.